Harmonic functions on hyperbolic graphs: Conditioning

 \section{Conditioning}

-By Doob's h-process, it's possible to condition the random walk to exit at a fixed point $\theta\in \partial S$ (see \cite{Doo57} or \cite{Dyn69}).
-The probability $\mathbb{P}_z^\theta$ on $\Omega$ thus obtained satisfies a strong Markow property and one has the following two properties:
+By Doob's h-processes, it is possible to condition the random walk to exit at a fixed point $\theta\in \partial S$ (see \cite{Doo57} and \cite{Dyn69}).
+The probability $\mathbb{P}_z^\theta$ on $\Omega$ thus obtained satisfies a strong Markow property and one has the following property:

-\begin{prop} Let $F$ be a non-negative random variable.
+\begin{proposition} Let $F$ be a non-negative random variable on $\Omega$.
 Then